NWhitely/onestudio/MVP_Outline.md

 - **Payment Integration:** Stripe
 - **Notifications:** SendGrid or Twilio
 - **Deployment:** AWS or Heroku

+> **Placeholder:** Add any other tools or technologies you plan to use.

+---

+## Testing Requirements
+1. **Unit Testing:**
+   - Backend logic and API endpoints.

+2. **Integration Testing:**
+   - Test interactions between the database and API.

+3. **User Acceptance Testing (UAT):**
+   - Ensure the platform meets user expectations.

+---

+## Deployment Plan
+1. **Hosting:** AWS or Heroku.
+2. **CI/CD Pipelines:** Use GitHub Actions for testing and deployment.

+> **Placeholder:** Add details about staging environments, database backups, etc.

+---

+## Monitoring and Maintenance
+1. **Monitoring:**
+   - Use New Relic or Datadog to monitor performance.
+   - Use Sentry for error tracking.

+2. **Maintenance:**
+   - Schedule regular updates and backups.

+---

+## Future Features (Post-MVP)
+1. Advanced analytics for instructors.
+2. Mobile app support.
+3. Multi-language support.

+> **Placeholder:** List any other features you plan to add after the MVP launch.

+---

+## Revenue Model
+> **Placeholder:** Add details about how the platform will generate revenue (e.g., subscription fees, booking fees).

+---

 ## Timeline
 1. **Week 1-2:** User Management